Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 12) Drive a par 4 green in one

-Similar to hitting a par 5 in two, driving a par 4 in one shot to give yourself an eagle putt is pure bliss and is a great story to tell your pals after your round.
-And just like number 9, don’t three putt!
+Again, similar to hitting a par 5 in two, driving a par 4 in one shot to give yourself an eagle putt is pure bliss and is a great story to tell your pals after your round.
+Once again, just like number 9, don't three putt!